-Even if service is close by, a few troubleshooting steps can significantly reduce the time to diagnose and correct a fault.
+Although service may be close by, troubleshooting steps can significantly reduce the time to diagnose and correct a fault.
 Make careful notes of the fault symptoms and the chamber and ambient conditions.
 This could help determine the cause of the problem.